anavarro9731/soap/src/readme.md

 - If you need to add custom config properties and they are common to all environments just add them as constants in the logic assembly
-- If you have custom config that differs per environment (e.g. a third party api with its own environments and separate urls) then you will need to add a property to the Config classes via a new interface or base class in your service.config repo and then in the Logic code you need to cast the generic ApplicationConfig to your new custom type.
-You can do this using the following code in any Process or Operation `GetConfig<MyConfigType>()`
+- If you have custom config that differs per environment (e.g. a third party api with its own environments and separate urls) then you will need to add a property to the Config classes, and at this time you need to add that property to each class, you can't use a base class or interface because the runtime compilation only downloads and compiles the single .cs file for that environment so everything needed has to be in that single file.
+Once you have added the property then you can retrieve it from any Process or Operation using the GetCustomConfigVariable<T>(string propertyName)

 ### Pushing Changes